grafana/grafana/docs/README.md

 ### Using `relref` for internal links

-Use the hugo shortcode [relref](https://gohugo.io/content-management/cross-references/#use-ref-and-relref) anytime you are linking to other internal docs pages.
+Use the Hugo shortcode [relref](https://gohugo.io/content-management/cross-references/#use-ref-and-relref) anytime you are linking to other internal docs pages.

 ### Editing the Sidebar Menu